bitnet-io/qtum-bitnet/doc/build-netbsd.md

 ### 2. Clone Qtum Repo

-Clone the Qtum Core repository to a directory.
+Clone the Bitnet Core repository to a directory.
 All build scripts and commands will run from this directory.

 ```bash
 git clone https://github.com/qtumproject/qtum --recursive